 If you have pets, find out if there’s a local dog part or a particular groomer that your neighbors use.
 If you see a neighbor you would like to get to know out for a walk, offer to come along.
 This is a great opportunity to get to know each other and learn even more about the area you have moved into.
 It also never hurts to compliment a neighbor’s green thumb or ask about their children.
 Most of the work in getting to know new people is simply plucking up the courage to be the one who starts off the dialogue.

-Don’t be shy about getting involved in your new community.
+Don’t be shy about getting involve in your new community.
 Searching online or in the local papers will usually give you ample opportunities to volunteer for events or charities, allowing you to show your support for a good cause, enjoy the local entertainment, and meet new people from all corners of your new area.
 Lastly, don’t forget if you have school age children, they are a perfect catalyst to meeting new people.
-You can make new acquaintances by getting involved at your kid’s school and in after school activities.
+You can make new acquaintances by getting involve at your kid’s school and in after school activities.